ertejaspatel/pokedex-api/README.md

 ## 🤓 Future Improvements
 - Implemnt Logging with NLog like library to write logs to multiple targets
 - Implement Caching
-- Implement Retry mechanism in case of failure
+- Implement Retry mechanism (ie.Exponential Backoff) for transient fault
-- Implement Circuit breaker
+- Implement Circuit breaker for long lasting transient fault
+- Currently all response are OK 200 even with error, needs to be improved to send proper status code.
--
+- Implement Tests